joaomelo/hot-collection/README.md

 In this regard Firestore is awesome.
 It is fast, reliable, well documented and easy to use.
 Even so, since Firebase is designed for a broad spectrum of use cases, the need to duplicate code to manage data between web apps is not uncommon.

-This package tries to encapsulate some of that replication in a single reusable class.
+This library tries to encapsulate some of that replication in a single reusable class.
 The goal is to help fellow developers focus more on business and less on technology.

 # Usage

-The library provides the `HotCollection` class.
-Each of its instances is capable to manage a Firestore collection.
-The class provides methods to read and manipulate data.
+The library exports the `HotCollection` class.
+Its instances are capable to manage Firestore collections with methods to read and manipulate data.

 In a nutshell, you create HotCollection objects passing a reference to Firestore and the collection name to its constructor.
 After that, you listen to updates by providing callbacks functions to the subscribe method and manipulate collection's documents by calling add, set and del methods.